google/xls/docs_src/ir_semantics.md

 An instantiation is a block-scoped construct that represents a module instantiation at the Verilog level.
-Each `instantation_input` operation corresponds to a particular port of the instantiated object, so generally a single instatiation can have multiple associated `instantiation_input` operations (one for each input port).
+Each `instantation_input` operation corresponds to a particular port of the instantiated object, so generally a single instantiation can have multiple associated `instantiation_input` operations (one for each input port).

 **Syntax**